pypa/virtualenv/docs/development.rst

 - You are the author.
 Read, understand and test everything you submit; you are responsible for it as if you had typed it yourself, including its licensing.
-- Disclose it.
-Say in the pull request description which tool you used and for what (for example "the tests were drafted with Copilot").
 - Keep a human in the loop.
 Do not open pull requests or issues, or post review comments, that you have not read.
 Fully automated submissions are closed without review.
 - Do not paste in code whose license is unknown or incompatible with the MIT License, whatever produced it.